The Role of Operating Systems in Cloud Computing and Virtualization

 1. Hypervisor Support

 Hypervisors, such as VMware vSphere, Microsoft Hyper-V, and KVM (Kernel-based Virtual Machine), rely on the host operating system to function.
-The host OS provides essential services to the hypervisor, including memory management, I/O operations, and hardware resource allocation.

 1. Containerization

 Containerization technologies like Docker and Kubernetes are built on top of operating systems.
 Containers share the host OS kernel but run isolated user spaces, making them lightweight and efficient.
-The choice of operating system impacts container compatibility and performance.

 1. Resource Allocation